So Gentle Reader,

 - Boil moderately fast for 1/2 hour (see cook’s notes).

-- Add tsp cayenne (see cooks note), 2 tbsp sherry, season with salt to taste if needed
+- Add 1 tsp cayenne (see cook’s notes), 2 tbsp sherry, season with salt to taste if needed

-Diner’s Thoughts: perhaps due to transport and lack of plastic containers cayenne was a much milder (stale) spice by the time it got to London, or perhaps the Victorians just meant “chili pepper” when they wrote “cayenne.”
-This was the least successful of the dishes and general feeling was even with the right level of spicy it was a bit of a dull soup.
-Luckily everyone was hungry.
+Perhaps due to transport and lack of plastic containers, cayenne was a much milder (stale) spice by the time it got to London, or perhaps the Victorians meant chili pepper or paprica when they wrote cayenne.
+This was the least successful of the dishes and general feeling was even with the right level of spice it was a dull soup.
+Luckily, everyone was hungry.

-- 1 lb (see cook’s note) fresh whole shrimp, picked clean deveined + 4 jumbo shrimp (prawns) in the shell.
+- 1 lb (see cook’s notes) fresh whole shrimp, picked clean deveined + 4 jumbo shrimp (prawns) in the shell.